Liangwei-0521/Optimization/README.md

 ### Product
-Design a Web Demo based on Graph to implement a miniaturized combinatorial optimization solver.
+Design a Web Demo based on Gradio to implement a miniaturized combinatorial optimization solver （Web demo.py).